Offset Mortgage Meaning

 - Aids in faster repayment of the mortgage loan.

 - It can be used for repayment of any type of loan.

 - These accounts can be suitable for every type of taxpayers.

-- Quick Repayment of Loan: As the mortgage account links the savings account with a loan account it offset the balance in saving account with loan account and that amount in saving account first to be used for setoff principal hence loan can be repaid quickly.
+- Quick Repayment of Loan: As the mortgage account links the savings account with a loan account, it offset the balance in the saving account with the loan account and that amount in the savings account first to be used for setoff principal; hence loan can be repaid quickly.